HiDannyZ/CRUD-Device-Driver/README.md

 HDD is an acroynm for "Hard disk drive"

 The project uses the model/idea of a block storage device and asks for implementation of coded functions that mimics standard C file commands (open, close, read, write, and seek).
-In addition to these functions, the application was expanded to support creating, loading, and deleting states of the HDD device.
-For instance,  To summarize, My application will act like a driver for the HDD device.
+In addition to these functions, the application was later expanded to support saving, loading, and deleting states of the HDD device.
+As an example, the program would be able to load in blocks of data from a previous saved state.
+To summarize, My application will act like a driver for the HDD device.

+## What was in the block of data?

 <img src="Images/Image2.png" width="500">

+The 64-bit block stressed proper allocation of bytes location

 - Memory management
 -